 4. Large Language Models (LLMs)

 LLMs serve as the orchestration layer, coordinating between different modalities.
 They interpret queries, combine information, and generate coherent responses.
-Advanced models like GPT-4 enable sophisticated reasoning across multiple data types.
+Advanced models, such as GPT-4, enable sophisticated reasoning across multiple data types.

 Comparing Top LLMs: Find the Best Fit for Your Business